sandhyaparna/Python-DataScience-CookBook/Interview Checklist/SQL.md

     * LIKE 'a_%'	Finds any values that start with "a" and are at least 2 characters in length
     * LIKE 'a__%'	Finds any values that start with "a" and are at least 3 characters in length
     * LIKE 'a%o'	Finds any values that start with "a" and ends with "o"
+    * LIKE '[YZ]%' -- If first charcter is Y or Z. The square brackets with a list of characters e.g., [ABC] represents a single character that must be one of the characters specified in the list
+    * LIKE '[A-E]%' -- If first charcter is in range of A throug E
+    * LIKE '[^A-E]%' -- Negation -  If first charcter is NOT in range of A throug E
+    * LIKE '%30!%%'  ESCAPE '!' -- If row has 30%. ! is used as escape character to find % within a var
 15. Wild cards
     * %	Represents zero or more characters	Example: bl% finds bl, black, blue, and blob
     * _	Represents a single character	Example: h_t finds hot, hat, and hit